-- At the general manager level, typically representing the leadership teams from across the Group, the representation of women remained stable at 35 per cent. - At the All Manager (management and professional) level, women's representation increased by two per cent to 39 per cent.
+- At the general manager level, typically representing the leadership teams from across the Group, the representation of women is comparable to previous years at 34 per cent. - At the all manager (management and professional) level, women's representation increased slightly to 40 per cent (up from 39 per cent in 2022).

 The Group Managing Director meets twice a year with each division to discuss succession plans and talent pipelines, including how divisions are successfully attracting, retaining, and developing current and future female leaders.
 In addition, managing directors and human resources directors meet collectively to support talent identification, calibration and mobility across the Group.
 The Group continues to review the evolving requirements, capabilities and experiences of future leaders, including applying a diversity lens.
-In the most recent Divisional Talent Reviews (April/May 2022):
+In the most recent Divisional Talent Reviews (April/May 2023):

-- 34 women (39 per cent of all potential successors) were nominated as potential successors to divisional leadership team roles3 and - Three women (38 per cent) were nominated as ready now or ready 1-2 years successors to divisional managing director roles and two women (20 per cent) were nominated as ready three plus years successors.
+- 53 women (42 per cent of all potential successors) were nominated as potential successors to divisional leadership team roles3. - Three women (30 per cent) were nominated as ready now or ready one to two year successors to divisional managing director roles and one woman (13 per cent) was nominated as a ready three plus years successor.
 Identification, recruitment and development efforts will continue to focus on longer term succession pipelines4.